Cuttlerat/bashbot/README.md

-/wset           # Set default city (information is stored in data/.locations) /ibash          # Random quote from ibash.org.ru /loglist        # Random quote from loglist.net
+/wset           # Set default city (information is stored in data/.locations) /ibash          # Random quote from ibash.org.ru /loglist        # Random quote from loglist.net /google String  # Sending a link to google.com/String /reboot         # Rebooting a docker container
+/md5 String     # Creacting a md5 sum of String
 /info           # Information about bot
 ```